 Your need, and your child's need, for fluoride will depend upon a number of factors, not the least of which is the area in the U.S. where you live, the type of water access you have, and other lifestyle issues.
 The best way to make an informed decision is to speak with your dental care provider and follow his or her recommendations.

 However, if you do prefer a fluoride-free toothpaste you're in luck.
 More and more manufacturers are making toothpastes that keep fluoride out of the mix.
-Among those, reviewers say the best of the bunch is Tom's of Maine Fluoride-Free Toothpaste (Est. $7 for 2).
+Among those, reviewers say the best of the bunch is Tom's of Maine Fluoride-Free Toothpaste (Est. $5).
 It's made with zinc citrate sourced from zinc, a naturally occurring mineral, and xylitol, which is derived from birch trees or corn.
 This toothpaste does contain sodium lauryl sulfate (SLS), a dispersant that can cause canker sores in some sensitive individual.
 Tom's toothpaste comes in three different flavors: peppermint, spearmint or fennel.
 The product is gluten-free, cruelty-free, and halal and kosher-certified.
 It contains no artificial dyes, sweeteners or flavors.

 The thousands of user reviews we saw for Tom's of Maine Antiplaque and Whitening are mostly positive; however, many users are displeased about the addition of SLS to the toothpaste's formula.
 Otherwise, most are happy with the product's light, natural-tasting flavor and say that the paste cleans teeth effectively.